IKEDAKAZUKI/Qiskit-Tutorial/README.md

 ## Overview

 This repository provides a compact but research-oriented collection of **Qiskit tutorials** for quantum information science, quantum many-body physics, and quantum simulation.
+Materials are based on lectures at UMass Boston.

 The notebooks begin with the foundations of quantum circuits and measurements, then progress toward advanced topics including: